-1 The Perceptron algorithm, Part 2
+1 The Kernel Perceptron algorithm

-In this part 2 of the assignment, you will implement the following:
+In this part of the assignment on Perceptrons, you will implement the following:

 - 1. The Kernel Perceptron training and evaluation procedures. - 2.
-Implement the quadratic kernel. - 3.
+Implement the Quadratic kernel. - 3.
 Show empirically that the Kernel Perceptron converges on the XOR dataset. - 4.
 Bonus points.